kaixxz/MediNote/replit.md

 ## Overview

 Medinote is a full-stack web application that generates medical documentation, specifically SOAP notes, using AI.
 The application features a React frontend with a modern UI built using shadcn/ui components, an Express.js backend, and integrates with Anthropic's Claude AI for report generation.
+The application now includes a credit-based monetization system with free trials and paid options.

 ## User Preferences